DimitrisCC/aalto-CS-E4850-computer-vision/lecture-notes.md

 still have a lot of high frequency components.
 So multiplying preserves those high frequencies, causing the artifacts to remain.

+**Subsampling resolution for FT**: What subsampling should we use for the fourier transform when converting both the filter and the image to the frequency domain?
+For the image the frequency must at least be the number of pixels in the image.
+In order for the multiplication of the two domains to be defined, we must also sample the same number of frequencies in the filter.

 #### To what extent will information be preserved in an image when we resize it?
 For instance, if we subsample by throwing away every other row and column, we